DAC-web3/dac-network/README.md

 Contributors, thinkers, developers, and builders are welcome.

-If you want to help shape the future of decentralized society, join the DAC Network.
+If you want to help shape the future of decentralized society, join the DACnetwork.